-6. BIIAB Level 2 Award for Door Supervisors in the Private Security Industry Rules of Combination and Structure
+6. BIIAB Award for Door Supervisors in the Private Security Industry (Scotland) at SCQF Level 6 Rules of Combination and Structure

-To achieve the BIIAB Level 2 Award for Door Supervisors in the Private Security Industry, learners must complete all units within the qualification.
+To achieve the BIIAB Award for Door Supervisors in the Private Security Industry (Scotland) at SCQF Level 6, learners must complete all units within the qualification.
 This must consist of: